Preparations underway at local health systems after news of a ’90-percent effective’ vaccine

 APPLETON, Wis.
-(WFR) Drugmaker Pfizer says its vaccine was more than 90-percent effective in preventing covid-19.
+(WFRV) – Drugmaker Pfizer says its vaccine was more than 90-percent effective in preventing COVID-19.
 That’s based on initial data from a large study group.

 The company said it has so far found no serious safety concerns and expects to apply for emergency authorization later this month.